ftraple/cpp-design-patterns/README.md

 The singleton pattern ensures that a class has only one instance and provides a global point of access to that instance.

+Use a singleton if: "you need to have one and only one object of a type in system and you need to have global access to it."

 ### Builder

 ### Factory